-MSDS!
+MSDS / SDS!

-You should always request the MSDS (Material Safety Data Sheet) for each of the cleaning and lubricating solutions, and read them prior to use.
-The MSDS contains detailed information on the chemicals in each solution as well as safety and first aid information.
+You should always request the MSDS (Material Safety Data Sheet) [they are now called SDS for Safety Data Sheet] for each of the cleaning and lubricating solutions and read them prior to use.
+The SDS contains detailed information on the chemicals in each solution as well as safety and first aid information.

-TIP: You can request a copy of the MSDS prior to purchasing the product.
+TIP: You can request a copy of the SDS prior to purchasing the product.